-If you’ve ever received a gift card, you’ll know that when it comes to spending it, the experience feels different to spending cash, and that’s largely down to psychology.
+If you’ve ever received a gift card, you’ll know that when it comes to spending it, the experience feels somewhat different from using cash, and that’s largely down to psychology.

-Whether a tangible or a digital gift card, studies have shown that the brain treats gift cards and money differently, resulting in a different user experience and even a change in spending behaviours.
+Regardless of whether it's a physical or digital gift card, research has revealed that the human brain perceives gift cards and money in distinct ways, leading to diverse user experiences and even alterations in spending habits.

-When it comes to employee recognition and incentives, cash bonuses and gift cards are two of the most common rewards, but they may not have the same impact on the recipient, and that’s all down to something known as Mental Accounting.
+When it comes to employee recognition and employee incentives, cash bonuses and gift cards are two of the most commonly used rewards, but they may not have the same impact on the recipient, and that’s all down to something known as Mental Accounting.

 Mental Accounting is a psychological phenomenon that explains how and why we tend to assign a subjective value to our money depending on how we earned it, the form it's in and how it makes us feel.

-On the other hand, gift cards don’t get labelled as salary, meaning they don’t disappear into everyday payments and are much more likely to be spent on hedonic items.
+On the other hand, gift cards don’t get labeled as salary, meaning they don’t disappear into everyday payments and are much more likely to be spent on fun things!

-If the mental filing and catagorization of gift cards as different from cash wasn’t interesting enough, studies also prove that gift cards can be a more powerful motivator.
+If the mental filing and subconscious categorization of gift cards as different from cash weren’t interesting enough, studies also prove that gift cards can be a more powerful motivator.

 There are a couple of different explanations for this; the first is that because gift cards sit separately from salary, they feel like more of a bonus.
-The second is that using gift cards for hedonic items has resulted in a positive association, making them more desirable to employees.
-Together, these factors have resulted in gift cards becoming a more efficient motivator than cash alone.
+Second, using gift cards for fun and hedonic items creates a positive association, making them more desirable to employees.
+When combined together, these factors result in gift cards becoming a more efficient motivator than cash alone - and that's a very powerful thing!

-The psychology of gift cards doesn’t end there, and studies have also shown that gift cards can directly influence spending habits.
+But the psychology of gift cards doesn’t end there, and studies have also shown that gift cards can directly influence spending habits - in particular, what we buy and how much we spend.

-When shopping with a retailer-specific gift card, these studies show that the gift card holder is more likely to choose products that are typical of the brand - such as jeans when shopping at Levi’s or trainers from Nike.
+When shopping with a retailer-specific gift card, like one for Nike, studies show that the gift card holder is more likely to choose products that are typical of that brand - such as trainers or sportswear.

 67% of gift card users spend £18.55 more than the value of their gift card.